What is a Local Citation?

 Your next priority would be to audit and cleanup your listings on the Tier 2 sites.
 There is value in getting these listings sorted as well.

-Oh, and if you’d rather not do all this work yourself, we would love to help you with citation audit and cleanup.
+Oh, and if you’d rather not do all this listing management work yourself, we would love to help you with citation audit and cleanup.

 How to Build Citations for Local Businesses

-Building citations is a time consuming process – it’s important to invest the time to do it right, or outsource the work to a trust and credible service provider.
+Building citations is a time consuming process.
+It’s important to invest the time to do it right, or outsource the work to a trusted and credible citation listings service provider.

 3. Category Selection – Try to keep your categories consistent on the sites and choose the category that best describes what your business does.